 In this sewing tutorial, I am going to show you step-by-step how to make a silk robe DIY.
 You don’t need a silk robe pattern – I will show you how to sew the robe without a pattern.
-It has a very simple straight silhouette – no sleeves, no darts, invisible zipper closure in the front.
+It has a very simple straight silhouette – no sleeves, no darts, and invisible zipper closure in the front.

 By the way, have you ever seen an invisible zipper that is separating?
 Well, if you didn’t, you will see one now, that’s the kind of zippers I used for this project.
 I added some rose embroidery at the front for embellishment, but of course, it’s completely optional.

 Why do I want to sew a robe from silk fabric?
-Because it is such comfortable, breathable, luxurious fabric that it’s considered “Queen of textiles” for a few thousand years.
+Because it is such a comfortable, breathable, luxurious fabric that it’s been considered the “Queen of textiles” for a few thousand years.
 Silk fabric is extremely soft and pleasant to touch.
 It doesn’t irritate even sensitive skin and you feel like you are hardly wearing anything at all.
 It is free of any chemicals and contains only natural substances.

 Note: Some of the links on this page are affiliate links.
 This means I will receive a commission if you order a product through one of my links.
 I only recommend products I believe in and use myself.